What’s new in iOS 13

 Photos Browse your photo library by days, months, and years so it’s easy to find and share your photos and videos.
 As you scroll, Live Photos and videos play, bringing your photo library to life.
 Redesigned editing tools make it easy for you to apply changes to your photos and see at a glance where those changes were made.
 See View photos and videos and Edit photos and videos.

 Maps Rebuilt from the ground up, Maps features more realistic details for roads, beaches, parks, and buildings.
-Explore where you’re going before you get there with Look Around, build collections of your favorite locations, share your ETA, and more.
-See Look around in Maps, Create collections in Maps, and Share your ETA.
+Explore where you’re going before you get there with Look Around, build collections of your favorite locations, and more.
+See Look around in Maps and Create collections in Maps.

 Sign in with Apple Sign in to apps and websites quickly and easily using the Apple ID you already have.
-No filling out forms or creating new passwords—just tap the Sign in with Apple button in any participating app or on a website, use Face ID or Touch ID to complete sign in, and you’re all set.
+No filling out forms or creating new passwords—just tap the Sign in with Apple button in any participating app or on a website, and you’re all set.
 Apple doesn’t track your profile and protects your Apple ID with two-factor authentication.
 See Sign in with Apple.

 Siri The new Siri voice sounds incredibly natural, particularly when speaking longer phrases.
 Siri also offers personalized suggestions when you search in Podcasts, Safari, and Maps, and can detect reminders in Messages.
 See Ask Siri.